Are You Real?

 “You mean, like… when I fall asleep?”

 “No. Not like the ones you have in class.
-Write a book.
-Climb a mountain.
-Become President.”
+Like writing a book.
+Climbing a mountain.
+Becoming President.”
 Lovecleft’s mouth-tentacles went up in counting order.
 “Dreams after high school.”

 “Oh.”
 Kiro’s face turned a slight shade of pink.
 “Uh… maybe something with art, I guess?”